GitHub Agentic Workflows

 curl -sL https://raw.githubusercontent.com/github/gh-aw/main/install-gh-aw.sh | bash -s v0.1.0 # Pinned

 Installs to ~/.local/share/gh/extensions/gh-aw/gh-aw.
-Supports Linux, macOS, FreeBSD, and Windows.
+Supports Linux, macOS, FreeBSD, Windows, and Android (Termux).
 Works behind corporate firewalls using direct release download URLs.

 Install the CLI in GitHub Actions workflows using the setup-cli action with automatic checksum verification and platform detection: